Ben McAdams: Economic issues

 Although not a member of Congress when it passed, McAdams expressed opposition to the Tax Cuts and Jobs Act of 2017, because of the expected $1.5 trillion increase of the national debt over 10 years.
-He also believes it favors the "wealthy over the middle class."
-He has stated he believes in tax code modernization, but that he considered the tax reform bill "fiscally irresponsible," and believes that its cost "is borrowed from future generations."
+He also believes it favors the "wealthy over the middle class".
+He has stated he believes in tax code modernization, but that he considered the tax reform bill "fiscally irresponsible", and believes that its cost "is borrowed from future generations".

-McAdams supports measures to reduce the federal deficit, including a Balanced Budget Amendment to the US Constitution.
+McAdams supported measures to reduce the federal deficit, including a Balanced Budget Amendment to the US Constitution.

-In 2019 McAdams voted against a House bill to increase the federal minimum wage to $15 per hour.
-He said he supports a higher minimum wage, but wants a system that sets the rate based on the regional cost of living and purchasing power.
+In 2019, McAdams voted against a House bill to increase the federal minimum wage to $15 per hour.
+He said he supported a higher minimum wage, but wanted a system that sets the rate based on the regional cost of living and purchasing power.

-In July 2019, McAdams called on Democratic House leadership to advance the passage of the USMCA trade agreement negotiated between the Trump administration, Mexico, and Canada.
+In July 2019, McAdams called on House leadership to advance the passage of the USMCA trade agreement negotiated between the Trump administration, Mexico, and Canada.
 On January 29, 2020, President Trump signed the USMCA into law after passing both the House and Senate with bipartisan majorities.